sajjadabbasmohammed-eng/Solidworks-VBA-Smart-Foot-Bridge-Generator/README.md

 derivative) for academic assessment, republishing it under your own name, or redistributing it without written permission.
 Commercial use requires a written agreement with the author.
-Any business or commercial use must be discussed with me and terms agreed before use begins — contact me via [https://github.com/BleoSMV].
+Any business or commercial use must be discussed with author and terms agreed before use begins — contact me via [https://github.com/BleoSMV].
 No warranty, no liability.
 The software is provided as is.
 It performs illustrative structural calculations for an academic project and must not